Center for Teaching Innovation Services

 Grants & Awards

-The Center offers the Cornell teaching community a range of grants and awards to support the implementation of innovative and evidence-based learning methods.
+The Center offers the Cornell teaching community a range of grants and awards to support the implementation of innovative and evidence-based teaching methods.
 In addition, we collaborate in supporting other campus-wide initiatives.

 - For Faculty and Instructors: Learn more about grant and award opportunities for faculty and instructors, including our Innovation Awards, Micro Grants, and more.